 Know the Important Topics to be Covered

-It is important to know the syllabus in detail for MHCET Law Legal Aptitude section in order to prepare strategically.
+It is important to know the syllabus in detail for MHCET Law Legal Aptitude section to prepare strategically.
 Here are the main topics to be covered by candidates in the section:

 - Study of law, legal facts, principles and terms